Monomode/TurtleWow--Clock/README.md

 # Clock

-Nothing special, all it does is, it draws a movable clock on the screen.
+Draws a movable clock on the screen.
 Ctrl + Right-Click to drag it.

 ![preview](https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/ShaguClock/orgrimmar.png)